darktable-org/dtdocs/content/module-reference/overview.md

 ## utility modules

 Some utility modules contain lists of information that can grow as more entries are added.
 To help manage screen real-estate, it is possible to increase or decrease the maximum number of entries that can be displayed before a scroll bar is added.
-To alter the maximum number of entries, place the mouse over an entry in the list, and hold Ctrl while scrolling your mouse wheel.
+To alter the maximum number of entries, place the mouse over an entry in the list, and hold Shift+Alt while scrolling your mouse wheel.
 If the list currently contains more entries than this maximum, a scrollbar will appear so that you can access the hidden entries.
+Alternatively you can click+drag the bottom of the scrollable area with your mouse.

 ---

 **Note:** It is not possible to extend these areas beyond the number of entries currently shown.
-If you attempt to do so using Ctrl+scroll, the maximum number of entries _will_ increase, and a toast message will appear informing you of the new maximum.
+If you attempt to do so using Shift+Alt+scroll, the maximum number of entries _will_ increase, and a toast message will appear informing you of the new maximum.
 However, the module itself will not be resized unless its content exceeds this maximum.

 ---